 Understanding who your readers are, and what they need, and how to hold onto them, is essential for your financial success.
 Here are three common myths surrounding book-buyer retention that might have been preventing you from implementing a plan to help you retain past and current readers and buyers.

 The business concept of holding onto, or retaining, past and current customers, is typically not given much thought by many self-publishers.
-But building a following of readers that will continue to read and buy what you have published in the past, and will publish in the future, is imperative for your long-term financial success as a self-publisher.
+But, building a following of readers that will continue to read and buy what you’ve published in the past, and will publish in the future, is imperative for your long-term financial success as a self-publisher.